Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/door-sensor-kit.md

 1. Name the device anything you want.
 1. "Description" can be left blank, or fill it with whatever you want.
 1. For "Device Type", leave "Standalone" selected.
-1. No device tags are required.
-1. Add a device attribute with the name "open" and the type `Number`.
+1. Add a device attribute with the type `Number` and the name `open`.

 The device attributes specify what state information the device reports.
 The firmware that you’ll flash in the following sections will report `{ "open" : 1 }` when the door opens and `{ "open" : 0 }` when the door closes.
 Device attributes are ***case-sensitive***, so make sure to enter these ***exactly as they appear***.